zahid58/zahid58.github.io/pages/about.md

   <a href="https://zahid58.github.io/"><img src="https://readme-typing-svg.herokuapp.com?lines=Lecturer,+Dept.+of+CSE,+ IUT;Computer+Vision+and+Deep+Learning+Researcher&center=true&width=600&height=50"></a>
 </p>
 <hr/>
 <h7 align="justify">I am presently serving IUT as a Lecturer of Dept. of CSE since July 1, 2021.
 Before that, I worked as a Machine Learning Engineer at Apurba Technologies Ltd where I worked on Bangla OCR systems.
 I graduated from IUT in Computer Science and Engineering on March 2021.
 During my undergraduate years, I have grown a keen interest in Computer Vision and Deep learning.
-My final year thesis was on "Automatic detection of violence from surveillance footage".
+My final year undergraduate thesis was on "Automatic detection of violence from surveillance footage".
 I am active on Github and like to develop small projects as a hobby.
 In my spare time, I like to explore deep mysteries of the universe and history of humanity.</h7>
 <br/>
 <br/>

-### 💼 Professional Skills
+<h4 align="left">💼 Professional Skills</h4>
 <ul>
   <li><b>Languages</b> - Python, Java, C++, C, SQL</li>
   <li><b>Deep Learning and Machine Learning</b> - Tensorflow, PyTorch, Scikit-learn</li>